bnb-chain/BEPs/BEP6.md

 ### 5.3 Delist
 Delist happens on the 3rd midnight (UTC) after the proposal is voted pass.
 There are 2 steps to delist trading pairs as below.
 #### 5.3.1 Trading Pairs Constraint Check
-In binance chain, all listed tokens must be listed against BNB first.
+On Binance Chain, all listed tokens must be listed against BNB first.
 Suppose there are three tokens on binance chain: `A`, `B` and `BNB`, and there only one trading pair: `A_BNB`.
 If someone wants to create a new trading pair: `A_B`, then he must create another trading pair first: `B_BNB`.

 In conclude, a `non-BNB` trading pair `A_B` will depend on two other trading pairs: `A_BNB` and `B_BNB`, and any `BNB` related trading pair might be the dependency of other trading pairs.